FilippoSallustio/Assignment4/README.md

 python3 ftse_mib_arima.py
 ```

-This script produces several diagnostic plots including the cleaned closing
+This script displays and saves several diagnostic plots including the cleaned closing
 prices (`arima_cleaned_prices.png`) as well as ACF/PACF graphs
 (`arima_acf_pacf.png`).
 It then fits an ARIMA model chosen via `auto_arima` and
 saves the forecast comparison in `arima_prediction_plot.png`.